Mennash17/ASWE_NU_DjangoProject/README.md

 Simply Todo
 Project Overview

 Simply Todo is a simple task management application built with Django.
 It allows users to create, update, and delete tasks.
-The application is styled using plain CSS for a clean and professional look.
+The application is styled using plain CSS.

 ## Features
 - **Create Tasks**: Users can add new tasks with a title, description, and completion status.